xurei/data-driven-testing/README.md

 * saving the result to file
 * comparing saved output file to output resource file

-You can also create your own scenario as a function or even your script for all input resource files.
+You can also create your own script as a function or even your own scenario for all input resource files.
+The only thing you have to do is describe your test and create input data.

 ## Practice

+To do